BTC Exclusive Interview | Dr. Fan Long from Conflux: Cross-chain is a Subset of the Oracle, the Core is to Grant Real World Data Access to the Chain

 If Conflux is launched, the throughput can be increased by two magnitudes and the transaction cost per unit can be reduced by two magnitudes in the same situation.
 So what are the things that Ethereum cannot do but we can?
 We can put real-world information on the blockchain and use our throughput advantages to generate new applications.

-8BTC: We have noticed that there are a lot of DeFi projects centered around Ethereum, but there is no good cross-chain solution at the moment.
+8BTC: We have noticed that there are a lot of DeFi projects on Ethereum, but there is no good cross-chain solution at the moment.
 These smart contracts can only interact on Ethereum.
 Do you have a solution?

 8BTC: The concept of blockchain is too wide-spread, and the discussion that people have is usually not on the same level.
 We all know that the Internet has seven layers and we know what each layer does.
 But for the structure of blockchain, it seems that no one has a clear structure, do you have any thoughts about this?